Robert Piché: Airline career

-After graduation he worked for regional airlines until he was laid off by Quebecair.
-After being laid off, he worked odd jobs which consisted of smuggling marijuana to the United States by plane.
+After graduation, he worked for regional airlines until he was laid off by Quebecair.
+After being laid off, he worked odd jobs, which consisted of smuggling marijuana to the United States by plane.

 Beginning in November 1983, Piché served 16 months of a 5-year sentence in prison after a plane he landed solo at a small airfield in the state of Georgia was found to be full of marijuana smuggled from Jamaica.
 He was released on March 20, 1985.
 He was pardoned in 2000 and is considered fully rehabilitated.

-In 1995, at the age of 43, Air Transat hired Piché.
-He rose rapidly from co-pilot to captain on the Lockheed L-1011 TriStar, and transitioned to the Airbus A330 in the spring of 2000.
+In 1995, Air Transat hired Piché, then 43 years old.
+He rose rapidly from co-pilot to captain on the Lockheed L-1011 TriStar, and he transitioned to the Airbus A330 in the spring of 2000.

 On October 1, 2017, Piché flew his last commercial flight.
-He retired from commercial flying after piloting TS605 from Rome to Montréal.
+He retired from commercial flying after piloting TS605 from Rome to Montreal.
 Although this was his last commercial flight, his very last flight for Air Transat took place on October 12, 2017, when he flew C-GKTS, an A330-300 on a sightseeing flight from Montreal, over Quebec City and back to Montreal.
 The flight was a fundraiser for his foundation, "La Fondation Robert Piché" which helps fund programs dedicated to helping people with drug and alcohol addictions.